Romeo Langford: Personal life

 In his childhood and early years Romeo grew up in New Albany, Indiana.
 Romeo is the son of Tim and Sabrina Langford, and has two sisters, Tiffany and Tisha.
 He began playing basketball in the first grade, and has expressed admiration for NBA player LeBron James.
 Romeo has expressed pride in challenging himself academically through advanced classes and enjoyment in taking math, and noted that he desires a college that would allow him to get a good degree in addition to playing basketball.
-He is a close friend of NFL player Rondale Moore as the two grew up together on the same block in New Albany and played basketball together through their sophomore year of high school.
+He was a close friend of NFL player Rondale Moore as the two grew up together on the same block in New Albany and played basketball together through their sophomore year of high school.

 He has a basketball court named after him at Sam Peden Community Park in New Albany.